vmmaher/SmearBot/README.md

 This is just a side project, so I'm still working to streamline the bot and add more commands.

 Currently the git repository is set to ignore the entire /data folder to protect the privacy of any guilds that may use the bot, so you may need to create that folder to prevent any errors, but...
 I wouldn't recommend using the bot in its current state on your own.

-## Description Coming Soon

-A full description of SmearBot's features and usage will be available... soon-ish.
-This is just a side project, so it's not a high priority for me right now.